 “St. Moritz is the new Venice – Engadin is gaining increasing attention as a hotspot on the international art scene,” wrote the prestigious Neue Zürcher Zeitung in February 2017.
 Indeed, over the last few years numerous renowned galleries have set up second locations in the popular mountain region.
 Among the pioneers were the Cologne gallery Karsten Greve, which opened a branch here in 1999.
 It was joined by Hauser & Wirth, the famous contemporary art gallery whose third Swiss subsidiary is located in St. Moritz, in December 2018.

-German author Hermann Hesse’s love affair with St. Moritz began in 1905, when he first hiked over the Albula Pass to Engadin at the age of 28.
+German author Hermann Hesse’s love affair with the Engadin began in 1905, when he first hiked over the Albula Pass to Engadin at the age of 28.
 He spent several weeks in the region almost every summer until shortly before his death in 1962 and his visits inspired such masterpieces as the poem “Müder Abend”.

 When taking a break from his creative work, Hesse enjoying hurtling down the ski slopes with his good friend, the author Thomas Mann.
 Mann had long since discovered Grisons’ charms as a holiday destination and described the region in truly flattering terms: “This Engadin is the most beautiful place in the world.
 It’s not easy for me to talk about happiness, but I almost believe I am happy here.”